tiffanyts/OTC3D/README.md

 # Outdoor Thermal Comfort in 3D (OTC3D)
 ## Description
 **Outdoor Thermal Comfort in 3D** is a numerical model for calculating the *spatial variability* of outdoor thermal comfort (OTC), described by a comprehensive thermal comfort metric (currently *Standard Effective Temperature*), in urban areas.
-This study employs a modular approach, that can be used in combination with existing microclimate simulations, in order to comprehensively and accurately investigates the effects of the built environment.
+In order to comprehensively and accurately investigates urban microclimate, this study employs a modular approach, such that OTC3D can be used in combination with existing microclimate tools of urban flow and energy analysis.

-;l
-The model can

-- solving the drag and vertical diffusion in a column for a neutral case.
-This model is based on Santiago and Martilli 2010 and modified by Nazarian et al. 2017 (fortcoming) using the Large Eddy Simulation results.

 ## Motivations
-1) Improving the parameterization of turbulent length scale by employing a more accurate turbulence model of atmospheric flow (LES vs RANS).
+1) Desribing outdoor thermal comfort with comrepehsive metrics that integrate air temperature and humidity, as well as more complex factors such as solar radiation and wind speed, all interactting with the body’s thermal regulation processes.

 2) Integrating the parameterization of dispersive stress in the 1D model.

 ## License